VISIT OUR ART STORE ▶

 Some inorganic pigments don’t exist in nature—they’re created through chemical processes.
 But they still come from inorganic elements like metals and minerals.

-• Cadmiums: I can’t paint without cadmium reds and yellows!
-They’re super vibrant, highly opaque, and perfect when I need bold color.
+• Cadmiums: The artist can’t paint without cadmium reds and yellows!
+They’re super vibrant, highly opaque, and perfect when bold color is needed.
 Cadmium orange is also a beauty!

 Cadmiums